 I’m going to show you the ultimate technique for data visualizations in Power BI.
 I know that there are many, but this is just one that I think is pretty epic.
 Back in the day, this wasn’t even possible, but with these updated tooltips, we can now create these incredible reports in Power BI.
 I’m going to walk you through it and show you how it’s done!
+You may watch the full video of this tutorial at the bottom of this blog.

 In the past, if we wanted to show things spatially, we would usually have to place the visualization by itself in the report page, right?
 And so in this example (below), I’ve used the shape map.